 Dr. Wall is dedicated to partnering with the families of pets with cancer and providing state of the art treatment options, but most importantly, providing a great quality of life for her patients.
 “Even though a diagnosis of cancer is challenging for the entire family, there are numerous treatment options available, and our furry family members can continue to enjoy a great quality life throughout their treatment process.
 My main priority is to aid my clients in making the best decisions for them and their furry family member.”

 In her free time, Dr. Wall enjoys spending time with her husband and two sons, especially at the beach!
-Their constant companions are Riley, a 12 year old mixed breed dog that was rescued in Kansas, and an 11 year old pug obtained from Pug Rescue.
+Their constant companion is a bouncing dog named "Oreo".
 When time allows she enjoys running, hiking, biking and reading.

 Dr. Kathryn Taylor obtained her Doctorate in Veterinary Medicine in 2002 from Auburn University.
 After completing a one-year rotating internship at Angell Memorial Animal Hospital in Boston, Dr. Taylor returned to Auburn Univeristy to complete a three-year residency and Master’s degree in Oncology.
 She is a Diplomate of the American College of Veterinary Internal Medicine--Oncology Specialty (DACVIM-Oncology).
 Dr. Taylor joined the VSC team in 2006.
 She is committed to offering the highest quality of care for your pet.